Oussamaabe/ProjectFlow/README.md

 4. Push to the branch (`git push origin feature/NewFeature`)
 5. Open a pull request

+### Development Guidelines:
+- Follow React component structure and naming conventions
+- Use Redux for state management
+- Write unit tests for new features
+- Document API endpoints
+- Maintain consistent coding style

-Please read our [Contribution Guidelines](CONTRIBUTING.md) for detailed instructions.
+See our [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## 📜 License